trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

 ---

 A collective of massive-sized alien species.
+The Older Lights.

 - Each member is of a different species, each seemingly singular (of no known species, last of their people kind of thing, but it's not definite that they are the last)
 - They've joined together to hold each other accountable--they do not want their more primal natures to overcome them.
-Should they lose control, they could destroy entire nations of the "littler lights" with ease.
+Should they lose control, they could destroy entire nations of the "younger lights" with ease.
 - They are a wise and mentoring collective, providing insight where asked, but not interfering for fear of influencing younger species away from developing naturally.

 ---